kofimuad/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 ## Task 7 - I love C
 Using a loop, you print C a defined amount of time, the value of the number of times you print "I love C" is stored in the first argument

+## Task 8 - Square
+Building a square; loop in a loop. row stores rows and adds rows up and then prints when condition is met and restarts again.